 While most people think of the desert as barren flatland or dusty sand as far as the eye can see, that’s hardly an accurate picture.
 You may not know it, but Northern Arizona used to be completely volcanic, which actually made it the most geographically diverse region in the world.
 The area is blessed with colorful canyons and rainbow rocks primed for picture-taking.
-If you’re looking for epic landscapes, pack up the car and head out on an Arizona photography trip.
+If you’re looking for epic landscapes, pack up the car and head out of Phoenix on an Arizona photography trip.

 Watson Lake – Prescott